OGC Op No 09-08-05

 (4) This subsection shall not prevent the employment of or the issuance of a license to any person who, subsequent to his conviction, shall have received executive pardon therefor removing his disability, or who has received a certificate of good conduct granted by the board of parole…

-Thus, in addition to the 1033 waiver requirements set forth in the Act, persons convicted of any felony, or a misdemeanor involving fraudulent or dishonest practices are prohibited from being licensed as an adjuster or employed by a licensed adjuster pursuant to Insurance Law
+Thus, in addition to the 1033 waiver requirements set forth in the Act, persons convicted of any felony, or a misdemeanor involving fraudulent or dishonest practices are prohibited from being licensed as an adjuster or employed by a licensed adjuster pursuant to Insurance Law § 2108(3), unless the person has received either an executive pardon, certificate of good conduct, or certificate of relief from disabilities.

 The term “fraudulent or dishonest act” is defined in Black’s Law Dictionary, rev’d 7th ed.
 (1990), as “[o]ne which involves bad faith, a breach of honesty, a want of integrity, or moral turpitude.”
 Fraudulent acts include “[a]n intentional perversion of the truth for the purpose of inducing another in reliance upon it to part with some valuable thing belonging to him or to surrender a legal right…” Id.

 The Department applies the commonly accepted meaning of these terms when determining whether a misdemeanor involves “fraudulent or dishonest practices.”
-Although Insurance Law
+Although Insurance Law § 2108 provides no specific definition of such crimes, for guidance purposes, examples of such offenses include petit larceny, shoplifting, or misdemeanor theft of services.

 As a practical matter, the Superintendent reviews applications of persons convicted of such crimes to be licensed as an adjuster, or employed by a licensed adjuster, using the same relevant factors as discussed above in connection with 1033 waivers and applications for licensed agents, brokers and non-licensed administrative employees.